frankkramer-lab/ensmic/README.md

 ### Phase 3 (Bagging):

-Bootstrap aggregating (bagging) & Bucket of models
+Bootstrap aggregating (bagging) & Bucket of models.

+Trained with same machine learning algorithm on different subsets of the training data.
+Normally, combined via mean/majority vote instead of new ML algorithm.

-Use top-3 models and top-3 ensemble methods:
+Use top-3 models:

 Setup:
 for each top3 architecture: